 The policies set forth in the following Code as adopted by the Aiken County Board of Education apply to all students of The Consolidated School District of Aiken County.
-(Elementary Principals have broad discretion in the application of this Code due to the developmental nature of their students.)
+(Elementary Principals have broad discretion in the application of this Code due to the early developmental nature of many of their students.)
 This Code applies to summer school students, students in the adult education program, and students who have an Individual Education Plan (IEP) or 504 Plan.